 - The total annual budget for this scheme is in the region of £50,000. - The maximum grant will be £10,000 for a single title (though please note that the majority of grants awarded will not reach the maximum sum).
 The grant may meet 100% of the proposed advance/fee.
 The fee paid to the author may exceed customary/expected royalties for the first print run. - The grant will normally be made as an advance against royalties, but publishers may also apply for a flat fee payment for certain projects where appropriate (e.g. multiple-authored volumes or commissioning illustrators). - The grant can contribute only to an author/illustrator's advance or fee; payments for research or other costs are not eligible, although the author/illustrator may use their advance or fee to cover such costs. - The publisher will be responsible for drawing up an appropriate contract and paying the author/ illustrator whom they commission.
-The publisher may discuss the application for a grant with the author (and is advised to do so), but should make it clear that the grant is payable to the publisher and that all publisher-author relations should be laid out in the contract according to usual industry practice.
-An advice sheet for authors, outlining the nature of these grants, is available as an addendum to these guidelines and may be copied for distribution to interested authors. - The publisher should ensure that the contract with the author includes a clear timetable for delivery of the work and a payment schedule.
+The publisher may discuss the application for a grant with the author (and is advised to do so), but should make it clear that the grant is payable to the publisher and that all publisher-author relations should be laid out in the contract according to usual industry practice. - The publisher should ensure that the contract with the author includes a clear timetable for delivery of the work and a payment schedule.
 It should also include clear provision for repayment of any advances, should the work not be delivered as agreed. - It is the publisher's responsibility to reclaim any advances in the event of default on the part of the author.
-The Welsh Books Council will reclaim all and any grants paid to the publisher where a book is not published due to failure to deliver a completed manuscript on the part of the author. - Books supported by this scheme are not normally eligible for support through Revenue Publishing Programme or Individual Literary Book Grant schemes.
+The Books Council will reclaim all and any grants paid to the publisher where a book is not published due to failure to deliver a completed manuscript on the part of the author. - Books supported by this scheme are not normally eligible for support through Revenue Publishing Programme or Individual Literary Book Grant schemes.
 This is because revenue from sales will be expected to exceed production costs.
-However, in exceptional circumstances (e.g. when the initial costs of production are very high), it may be possible to apply for help towards production costs in cases where the title also meets the criteria of the Literature Grant. - Books supported by the scheme are eligible to receive a Marketing Grant; a separate application must be made for this and the level of such a grant will depend on the marketing plans submitted. - There is no restriction on the number of applications a publisher may submit; however, the Welsh Books Council will seek assurance that the publisher has the capacity to undertake any such titles before a grant is awarded.
-Past performance and similar projects in hand may be taken into account when considering future applications.
+However, in exceptional circumstances (e.g. when the initial costs of production are very high), it may be possible to apply for help towards production costs in cases where the title also meets the criteria of the Literature Grant. - Books supported by the scheme are eligible to receive a Marketing Grant; a separate application must be made for this and the level of such a grant will depend on the marketing plans submitted. - There is no restriction on the number of applications a publisher may submit; however, the Books Council will seek assurance that the publisher has the capacity to undertake any such titles before a grant is awarded.
+Past performance and similar projects in hand may be factorwhen considering future applications.